LivePersonInc/knowledge-center-archive/pages/documents/Admin & Settings/Skills & groups/Lines-of-business.md

 * Skills
 * Campaign libraries
 * Engagement attributes
-* Predefined content and automatic messages
+* Predefined content and Automatic Messages

 In addition, the following dashboards and reports will now reflect LoBs: